-Management is committed to ensuring that SES' data, infrastructure, and information technology systems in the cloud and on SES premises are as secure as is reasonably and commercially practicable.
+Management is committed to ensuring that SES's data, infrastructure, and information technology systems in the cloud and on SES premises are as secure as is reasonably and commercially practicable.
 Security controls, policies and procedures are in place to prevent unauthorised access to premises, computer systems, networks, and data.
 Policies and procedures are continuously being reviewed and updated.

-- SES applies an Information Security Management System ('ISMS') in line with the ISO 27001 standard which is subject to regular ISO 27001:2013 certification for the scope of data services delivered through high-throughput GEO satellites. - The SES Azure Cloud Platform has been put in place with an adequately designed control environment, leading to an improved level of standardisation and harmonisation of the SES IT landscape.
+SES applies an Information Security

+Management System ('ISMS') in line with

+the ISO 27001 standard which is subject

+to regular ISO 27001:2013 certification

+for the scope of data services delivered

+through high-throughput GEO satellites.

+The SES Azure Cloud Platform has been put in place with an adequately designed control framework, leading to an improved level of standardisation and harmonisation of the SES IT landscape.
 The Cloud Centre of Excellence programme with Microsoft has been completed and is fully operational and is facilitating standards setting and development of new products and platforms in the Cloud.
-The Cloud solution provides state-of-the-art backup facilities to ensure enhanced continuity of all Cloud-based systems. - All SES' main trading operations operate on a centrally managed, Cloud-based SAP ERP platform, applying consistent processes, controls, and backup.
+The Cloud solution provides state-of-the-art backup facilities to ensure enhanced continuity of all Cloud-based systems.
+In 2023 a FinOPS practice has been established to optimize Azure spend and establish a cloud cost policy to safeguard that we obtain adequate value from cloud.

+All SES's main trading operations operate on a centrally managed, Cloud-based SAP ERP platform, applying consistent processes, controls, and backup.
 A comprehensive SAP security policy has been defined and implemented.
 Appropriate SAP access management is in place and is continually monitored and enhanced.
-Segregation of duty principles and approval limits are defined and embedded in SAP workflows. - SES has disaster recovery plans for its business-critical infrastructure.
+Segregation of duty principles and approval limits are defined and embedded in SAP workflows.

+SES has disaster recovery plans for its business-critical infrastructure.
 The regular testing of these activities confirms that SES is in a good position to recover all mission critical back-office applications within its recovery time objectives.
-Electronic information is regularly backed up and tested. - A digital workflow process for managing information technology incidents and service requests is in place on a ServiceNow platform further enhancing the level of automation.
+Electronic information is regularly backed up and tested.

+A digital workflow process for managing information technology incidents and service requests is in place on a ServiceNow platform further enhancing the level of automation.
 Relevant key performance indicators are regularly reviewed.
-Information technology projects are managed and executed using agile methodology based on features and capabilities of Azure Development Operations. - SES ensures adequate and secure VPN connectivity and redundancy to cater for users working remotely.
-More applications continue to be progressively added onto our MS Multi-Factor authentication to protect against unauthorised access due to password theft or password guessing attacks.
+Information technology projects are managed and executed using agile methodology based on features and capabilities of Azure Development Operations.

+SES ensures adequate and secure VPN connectivity and redundancy to cater for users working remotely.
+More applications continue to be progressively added onto our multi-

-SOCIAL & GOVERNANCE
+Factor authentication to protect against unauthorised access due to password theft or password guessing attacks.

 A dedicated cybersecurity team is in place to help and guide SES management and business stakeholders to adequately secure SES systems, information assets and customer services.
 The cybersecurity team follows a holistic approach towards cybersecurity by implementing a wide range of security control mechanisms and practices based on industry-leading standards, as well as cultivating a culture of awareness and caution throughout our organisation.
+A wide cyber security and data protection awareness program has been implemented and is mandatory for all SES employees to be completed annually.